 Boxx Technologies has unveiled its GoBoxx 2300 mobile workstation designed for digital media and content creation applications.

-The new system is powered by an Intel Pentium 4 processor with HT technology, up to 3.8ghz, and an 800
+The new system is powered by an Intel Pentium 4 processor with HT technology, up to 3.8ghz,

-mhz system bus.
+system bus.
 The GoBoxx 2300 also features a 17-inch 1920x1200 (WUXGA) resolution GlassView Active Matrix display, a choice of Nvidia Quadro FX Go 1400 or GeForce Go 6800 Ultra graphics cards, and compatibility with popular applications from Adobe, Alias, Avid, Autodesk, NewTek, and Softimage.
 Dual-channel DDR2 memory, four DIMM slots with support for up to 4

-gb of memory, and a maximum 200
+of memory, and a maximum 200

-gb of internal RAID-capable storage further benefit DCC professionals.
+of internal RAID-capable storage further benefit DCC professionals.